malramsay64/phd-thesis/03_Glassy_Dynamics/conclusion.md

 The distribution of these jumps is much wider than for Brownian dynamics, with particle motion dominated by relaxations which have a long timescale but low probability.
-When averaging over many relaxation times as in @fig:jump_heterogeneties, the distribution returns to a Gaussian.
+When averaging over many relaxation times as in @fig:jump_heterogeneities, the distribution returns to a Gaussian.
 The increasing length scale of the jumps is likely related to the increasing length scale